tokoth/Bike-mapping/README.md

 <a name="Credits"></a>
 ### Credits

+The cleaned datasets, python scripts and notebooks used for this project can be accessed [here](https://github.com/tokoth/Bike-mapping/tree/main/data).

 Huge credits to [Citi Bike System Data](https://ride.citibikenyc.com/system-data) New York City, for publishing there bike rides data, this is used as my datasource for the project.

 [Explore Bike share data](https://towardsdatascience.com/exploring-bike-share-data-3e3b2f28760c), The blog was a helpful guide when processing the data using Pandas.